SailNav. Search

 How to Select Data

 With your grid created, tap on one of the empty boxes.
-A list of all available metrics will be displayed for you to choose which one to show in that space.
+A list will unfold with all available metrics for you to choose which one to display in that space.

 Here is a summary of all the data you can add to your panels, organized by category: